Last updated on June 7th, 2023

-Medical board exams include questions in several different areas.
-A large percentage of these questions are focused on treatment interventions, as an appropriate treatment that a physician is expected to provide to the patients.
+Medical board exams include questions in several different areas. including treatments in specific pediatric patient populations.
+A large percentage of these questions are focused on treatment interventions as an appropriate treatment that a physician is expected to provide to the patients.
 Three main aspects of treatment are generally tested on the specialty board exams.
 These include:

 - Features of specific treatment interventions

 - Treatments provided to specific patient populations and to patients with specific disease variants

 The purpose of this post is to help understand the importance of selecting the proper treatments in specific pediatric patient populations or having a particular disease variant.
 The ability to select an appropriate treatment intervention for a specific form of a disease or for a specific population of patients may be frequently tested on the pediatric board exams.
 The questions that assess this aspect of the test taker’s knowledge are generally reserved for conditions for which particular treatment recommendations or guidelines have been well-established.

 Consider the example of patients who need to be treated for diabetes but also suffer from chronic kidney disease (CKD).
 Glipizide is considered to be the sulfonylurea of choice for these patients.
 This is due to the fact that glipizide is metabolized by the liver and its clearance and elimination half-life is, therefore, not affected by a reduction in the estimated GFR (eGFR).
 As a result, it is not required to adjust the dose of glipizide in this specific population of patients (National Kidney Foundation KDOQI clinical practice guideline for diabetes and CKD: 2012 update).